opcode81/remote-python-intellij/README.md

 - Under Tools/Deployment/Configuration, click "+" to add a new Deployment.
 - Choose a name and select type "SFTP"
-- Set host name, port and root path (will be relative to your user directory).
+- Set host name, port and root path (absolute path on remote machine).
   Set user name (for SSH access) and choose, for example, "Key pair" as authentication type, setting your private key and (optionally) passphrase.
 - Click "Test connection" to verify that the connection can be established.